-Spending $2,300, GOP Newcomer Ed Durr Beats Top NJ Lawmaker - Hamodia.com
+Spending $2,300, GOP Newcomer Ed Durr Beats top NJ Lawmaker - Hamodia.com

 “This was a protest vote against the Biden administration and Murphy,” said Montclair State University political science professor Brigid Harrison.
 “Steve was in many ways just how people voiced their dissatisfaction and anger with the larger political structure.”

-Sweeney said in a statement Thursday he was waiting for more votes to come in before acknowledging the loss.

-“While I am currently trailing in the race, we want to make sure every vote is counted.
-Our voters deserve that, and we will wait for the final results,” he said.

-Sweeney has served as Senate president since 2010 and was responsible for shepherding Democratic Gov. Phil Murphy’s progressive agenda through the Legislature, including a phased-in $15 an hour minimum wage and paid sick leave.
+Sweeney has served as Senate president since 2010 and was responsible for shepherding Democratic Gov. Phil Murphy’s progressive agenda through the Legislature, including a phased-in $15 an hour minimum wage, paid sick leave and recreational marijuana legalization.

 Though Sweeney was a fellow Democrat, he fought Murphy at the start of his administration over raising income taxes on the wealthy and worked closely with Republican Chris Christie during his eight-year term in office ending in 2018.